HelloYeew/maisim/README.md

 ## Contributing

 Want to contribute?
-Thats cool !
+That's cool !
 We got a lot of things to do at all scales :

 - Got an idea ?
 Pitch it in a discussion !
 - Want to improve the design ?
 Start a discussion about design improvements !